 To instruct SEDI to support the efforts of member states to develop renewable energy and natural gas as possible options for building modern, resilient [SEDI: energy infrastructure, including cross-cutting, and cross-border energy] infrastructure and energy services, diversifying sources and geographic distribution for power generation and protecting communities from power grid failures caused by disasters.

 PROPOSAL BY THE DELEGATION OF ECUADOR [11.
-To instruct SEDI to support the efforts of member states through cooperation to develop renewable energy and natural gas as possible options for building modern, resilient energy infrastructure, including cross-border infrastructure and energy services, diversifying sources and geographic distribution for power generation and protecting communities in the event of natural disasters that destroy internal infrastructure in countries.
+To instruct SEDI to support the efforts of member states through cooperative and integrated methods to develop or expand renewable energy and natural gas for power generation as possible options for reducing risk and enhancing reliable energy access by building modern, resilient energy infrastructure, including cross-border infrastructure and energy services, diversifying sources and geographic distribution for power generation, and in order to protect communities in the event of natural disasters that can destroy internal infrastructure in countries.
 (CIDI/CPD/doc.196/20 – 04/20/20)]

-SEDI (New paragraph): [To instruct SEDI to continue to strengthen the capacity of member states to develop and apply standards and tools for the measurement, monitoring and control of atmospheric and water quality and other phenomena at the intersection of energy, agriculture, tourism and health.]
+SEDI (New paragraph): [To instruct SEDI to continue to strengthen the capacity of member states to develop and apply standards and tools for the measurement, monitoring, and control of air and water quality and other phenomena at the intersection of energy, agriculture, tourism, and health.]

-To encourage member states to consider adopting the principles and tools to enhance [SEDI: inclusive and participatory] decision-making [SEDI: and policy, multi-stakeholder participation,] and access to information, as enshrined in the Inter-American Strategy for the Promotion of Public Participation in Decision-Making on Sustainable Development/ and the Escazú Agreement/.
+To encourage member states to consider adopting the principles and tools to enhance [SEDI: inclusive and participatory] decision-making [SEDI: and policy, multi-stakeholder participation,] and access to information, as set forth [alt: described] in the Inter-American Strategy for the Promotion of Public Participation in Decision-Making on Sustainable Development/ and the Escazú Agreement/.

 To instruct SEDI to continue providing technical assistance to [SEDI: (i)] the Andean countries in building resilience for new water routes and distribution of glacier melt-water; and [SEDI: (ii)] the Caribbean countries in implementing the Regional Strategy on Water and Climate.

 PROPOSAL BY THE DELEGATION OF ECUADOR: [13.
-To instruct SEDI to continue providing technical assistance to: (i) the Andean countries in building resilience for new water routes and distribution of glacier melt-water in the context of action to fight climate change and hydro-meteorological threats; and (ii) the Caribbean countries in implementing the Regional Strategy on Water and Climate.
+To instruct SEDI to continue providing technical assistance to: (i) the Andean countries in building resilience for new water routes and distribution of glacier melt-water in the context of action to fight ENVIRONMENTAL DEGRADATION/climate VARIABILITY and hydro-meteorological threats; and (ii) the Caribbean countries in implementing the Regional Strategy on Water and Climate.
 (CIDI/CPD/doc.196/20 – 04/20/20)]

 To promote the development of drought policies in countries and regions at risk in the Americas, including, among others, [SEDI: water-stressed countries within] the Central American Drought Corridor [SEDI: and in the Caribbean.]

 PROPOSAL BY THE DELEGATION OF ECUADOR: [14.
-To promote the development of policies on climate change and its effects such as droughts, floods, and landslides, among others, in countries and regions at risk in the Americas, including the Central American Drought Corridor.
+To promote the development of policies on EXTREME WEATHER or ENVIRONMENTAL CHANGE and its effects such as droughts, floods, and landslides, among others, in countries and regions at risk in the Americas, including the Central American Drought Corridor.
 (CIDI/CPD/doc.196/20 – 04/20/20)]

 To instruct the Secretariat of the Inter-American Committee on Ports (CIP) to continue its work to implement programs that promote environmental sustainability in member states, including pollution reduction in the framework of the Port Incentive Program to Reduce Green House Gases from cargo ships.